dev-yash-25/DeltaX-Bootcamp/05_REST/Assignments/03_IMDB_API/Readme.md

 ## Points to Remember

 ### 1. Update Id
-We do not have Id in ActorRequest.
+We do not have Id in a Request, Id is added at backend.
 For update:
 ```csharp
 Update(int id, ActorRequest request);
 ```
-we dont pass Id in request object, but we require a Id for update, so we pass id as a parameter through update() method
+Here, We dont pass Id in request object, because we dont have `Update(id)` feature here, but we require a Id for update, so we pass id as a parameter through update() method

 <br>